DevSquads/replaceStaticTexts/README.md

 Extracting and replacing texts for internationalization is a tedious task with a lot of manual work that is prone to human error.
 Using this script saves you all that work and removes human error completely.
 ## What does this project do?
-[NAME] is a script that helps you extract translatable text in your Javascript project and optionally replace them with I18n method calls
+replaceStaticTexts is a script that helps you extract translatable text in your Javascript project and optionally replace them with I18n method calls
 ## How do I get started?
 Just clone this repo